dickyibrohim/Custom-query-Sort-Posts-by-Custom-Date-Field-and-filter-/README.md

 # Custom Query to Sort and filter POST (Elementor PRO) by Custom field (Date type)
-Custom Query to sort POSTs by custom field (date) and hide POSTs that have passed the specified date in the custom field in the front end.
+Custom Query to sort POSTs by custom field (date) and hide POSTs that have passed the specified date in a custom field on the front end.

 ### Hi there 👋
 - 🔭 I’m currently managing PT.
 CLEOVA INOVASI TEKNOLOGI